Labor & Delivery

 Vaginal Birth After Cesarean (VBAC)

 Mothers who have previously delivered by cesarean section may still be able to give birth vaginally, through what is known as vaginal birth after cesarean (VBAC).
 Your doctor will be able to inform you as to whether or not you would be able to deliver a child by VBAC and which of our hospitals offer this service.

 Houston Methodist is well prepared to care for you and your baby if your pregnancy is considered high risk.
 A pregnancy is considered high risk when the risk of birth defects or complications is increased.
 Although most births are without incident, a pregnancy can be considered high risk because of the specific health history of mother or child.

 Houston Methodist's dedicated high-risk delivery team and facilities can manage any level of high-risk delivery.
 High-risk deliveries pose an elevated risk of health complications to both the baby and the mother.
-Our neonatal team provides coordinated care for the most critically ill infants by our neonatal team made up of
+At Houston Methodist, coordinated care is provided for the most critically ill infants by our neonatal team made up of

 Neonatal Intensive Care Unit (NICU)